Staging an Intervention

 Addiction has become one of the biggest health threats to the United States.
 The numbers of those struggling with substance abuse are staggering.
 One in ten Americans, or 9.4%, are abusing substances such as alcohol, prescription drugs, illicit drugs, according to the National Institute of Drug Abuse or NIH.

 There are several different intervention models, allowing everyone to decide what will work best.
-What works for one person may not work for another, making it important to speak to a professional to determine how to best approach the person who is using.
+What works for one person may not work for another, making it important to speak to a professional to determine how to best approach the person in Shreveport, LA who is using.

 A drug user’s employer can also conduct an intervention.
 Workplace interventions are becoming more common as three out of four drug users are in fact employed, resulting in a tremendous number of people affected.
-The employers often recognize the suffering person’s talent and realizes that replacing the person would prove too difficult or costly.
+Employers often recognize the suffering person’s talent and realizes that replacing the person would prove too difficult or costly.
 Often these employers will grant a leave of absence, during which the addicted person can complete a treatment program.
-Continued or primary treatment in an outpatient setting is also a possibility as it allows the user to attend meeting on a part-time basis.
+Continued or primary treatment in an outpatient setting is also a possibility as it allows the user in Shreveport, LA to attend meeting on a part-time basis.

 The Invitational Model forgoes singling either the addicted person or the caregivers out.
 The person attends a workshop during which the intervention team highlights and suggests positive changes in that person’s life.
 This model works to entice the addicted person to voluntarily make changes in his or her own life.

-The systematic model centers around a meeting of the entire family and the addicted person.
+The systematic model centers around a meeting of the entire family and the addicted person in Shreveport, LA.
 It focuses on healing the group as a whole.
 The interventionist helps the entire group set healthy boundaries and stop enabling the substance abuser.
 The addicted person is encouraged by his or her loved ones to enter a treatment program.
 Post-treatment the person struggling with substance abuse and the family member continue training to ensure the maintenance of these new healthy boundaries.